 When Robinson arrived in the UK in July 1951 to fight Turpin, he had just completed an undefeated run across Europe.
 Defeating boxers in France, Switzerland, Belgium, Germany, and Italy.
 Because of Robinson’s record and talent, the general consensus expected him to continue his winning streak and defeat Turpin in their match.

 At the time, Robinson had only one loss, against Jake LaMotta, out of 132 fights, and he subsequently defeated LaMotta five times.
 The match attracted 18,000 spectators to the venue in Earls Court in London.

-Due to his strength and unusual boxing form comprised of a notably awkward physical style combined with speed and power, Turpin held his own across the fifteen rounds in a close affair.
-Turpin was anounced the winner by one point and took Ray’s title with the victory.
+Due to his strength and unusual boxing form comprised of a notably awkward physical style combined with speed and power.
+Turpin held his own across the fifteen rounds in a close affair.
+Randolph Turpin was announced the winner by one point and took Ray’s title with the victory.

 A Quick Fall from Graces

-A 90-day rematch clause in the contract meant Turpin had to face Robinson for a second match in September, and he travelled to New York City to do so.
+A 90-day rematch clause in the contract meant Turpin had to face Robinson for a second match in September.
+He travelled to New York City to do so.
 Robinson ultimately beat him in a close rematch and claimed the title once again.
 Sadly, Turpin never quite reached those heights again in his career.
 Before retiring, he moved up to compete in light heavyweight and then eventually forged a professional wrestling career from 1960.

 The Guardian recapped American essayist AJ Liebling’s The Sweet Science which describe Turpin versus Robinson and the former’s punches:

 “Always at some curious angle…One punch for the body looked like a man releasing a bowling ball; another a right-hand for the head, was like a granny boxing a boy’s ears.
 He might be one of the hardest hitters in history.
 Turpin was so strong that his unconventional blows shook Robinson when they landed, although Robinson knew that, according to the book, they shouldn’t.”